Arique1104/futbol/README.md

 ### Stat_Tracker.rb
-  - StatTracker was initially responsible for holding the code around collecting the class.
-We are now using a class method `.from_csv` and requesting the collection from the Collection Super Classes.
+  - StatTracker was initially responsible for holding the code that collects the csv information.
+We are now using a class method `.from_csv` and requesting the collection from the Collection Super Class.

 ### StatTracker#methods:
-  - collect_game_teams
-  - collect_games
-  - collect_teams
   - game_teams
   - games
   - teams

 ### Refactoring Wish-List
 __for for StatTracker__
   - consolidate current stat_tracker methods into one method.
+(Accomplished under the Collection Super Class Inheritance Model)

 ______________________

 ## Collection Classes
+### Collection Super Class
+  - collect_game_teams
+  - collect_games
+  - collect_teams
+  - These three methods are now one method

 ### games_collection.rb
 - Collects new game objects from games csv file